 COMPOSITE INPUT

-An analog video color format that combines all three YUV video signals into one channel.
+Composite Input Connector Cable Composite video is an analog video color format that combines all three YUV video signals into one channel.
 The first video signal to include color, composite video transmits brightness/luma (Y) and colors/chroma (U and V) over one cable.
-NTSC, PAL and SECAM television sets have composite video inputs.
+NTSC, PAL, and SECAM television sets have composite video inputs.

 HDMI INPUT

-This is a successor to DVI, which is able to pass audio and video signals securely.
+HDMI Input HDMI is the successor to DVI, which can securely pass audio and video signals.
 The HDMI interface resembles a USB connector.
-Stands for "High-Definition Multimedia Interface."
+Stands for “High-Definition Multimedia Interface.”
 HDMI is a digital interface for transmitting audio and video data in a single cable.
-It is supported by most HDTVs and related components, such as DVD and Blu-ray players, cable boxes, and video game systems.
-While other types of A/V connections require separate cables for audio and video data, HDMI carries the audio and video streams together, greatly eliminating cable clutter.
-For example, a component cable connection requires three cables for video and two for audio, totaling five cables in all.
+Most HDTVs and related components, such as DVD and Blu-ray players, cable boxes, and video game systems, support it.
+While other types of A/V connections require separate audio and video data cables, HDMI carries the audio and video streams together, significantly eliminating cable clutter.
+For example, a component cable connection requires three cables for video and two for audio, totaling five.
 The same information can be transmitted using one HDMI cable.
 Because HDMI is a digital connection, HDMI cables are less prone to interference and signal noise than analog cables.
-Also, since most components, such as DVD players and digital cable boxes process information digitally, using HDMI eliminates the analog to digital conversion other interfaces require.
-Therefore, HDMI often produces the best quality picture and sound compared to other types of connections.
+Also, since most components, such as DVD players and digital cable boxes, process information digitally, using HDMI eliminates the analog-to-digital conversion other interfaces require.
+Therefore, HDMI often produces the best quality picture and sound compared to different types of connections.

 BNC (3, 4, or 5 wire)